erokhins/KotlinResolutionAlgorithm/README.md

 ## Lambdas
 We can't analyze lambda body when we don't know some type of argument or receiver.
 Therefore we begin the process of body analyze when we know all types.
-This may happend for many reason:
+This may happen for many reasons:

 - Function, which receive lambda, has explicit types for lambda parameters and receiver.
 - We solved part(or all) of constraint system and parameter types have become known.

 For last expression in lambda body and for all labeled returns resolve mode was ONLY_RESOLUTION.
-If return type for lambda is know, then we complete analyze with given expected type.
+If return type for lambda is known, then we complete analyze with given expected type.
 Otherwise, we combine constrain systems for these expression and for upper calls.

 Examples: